trisulnsm/dinodoc/trisuldocs/docs/ag/install/badfellas.md

 **Domain**

-Matches blacklisted domain names, even if no response was received, or hidden inDNSrecords
+Matches blacklisted domain names, even if no response was received, or hidden in DNSrecords

 **HTTPHost**

-Checks if aHTTPhost is blacklisted.
+Checks if a HTTPhost is blacklisted.
 Priceless when flagging shared hosts like badun.blogspot.com

 **SSLHost**

 The Server Name Indicator (SNI) is inspected
 -URL:=
-ChecksHTTPGETs/POSTs of your network against well known evil ones
+Checks HTTP GETs/POSTs of your network against well known evil ones

 **SSLCertificate**